Worldly Product Impact Calculator Methodology

 The basic version of our model uses the average-data method for calculating Scope 3, Category 1 as described in the Scope 3 Calculation Guidance.1 Within the tool, we also give users the ability to move to a blended approach that substitutes generic data for primary data (moving them to the hybrid data method) for the Scope 3 Category 1 inputs that are described in detail below.

-The Product Impact Calculator includes 230 default product impact models across 38 product categories (see Appendix A).
-These default product impact models are built from a library of 33 industry average materials, 28 components, and 27 packaging options that is available for all tool users.
-Users can also select the product category “other” to model product impacts outside of the category options in the tool.
-Users have the option to expand their libraries by linking data from the Higg Materials Sustainability Index (MSI) and Product Module (PM).
-As will be described below, the Worldly team used the best available data to model these materials and products.
+The Product Impact Calculator includes default product impact models across hundreds of product categories.
+A library of industry average materials, components, and packaging options serves as the foundation for these default product impact models, and is available to all PIC users.
+The full and regularly updated list of product categories, materials, components, and packaging is maintained in the PIC Product Category and Material details) ).
+These default product impact models are built from a library of industry average materials, components, and packaging options that are available for all tool users.
+Default product models are available across some categories; other categories do not yet have a default available.
+Users can build their own models for categories that do not have defaults by inputting their Bill of Materials.
+We continue to expand the list of default product models, as the category list grows.
+Furthermore, users can also select the product category “other” to model non-default categories.
+Users have the option to expand their libraries by linking data from the Higg Material Sustainability Index (MSI).
+As will be described below, the Worldly team uses the best available data to model these materials and products, at the time of writing.

-To go from product-level impacts to Scope 3 outputs, tool users connect products to Purchase Orders (POs) and dates.
+Tool users generate Scope 3 outputs by linking each product to its corresponding Purchase Order (PO) and relevant date information.
 The linking of products, POs, and dates, enables us to allocate the emissions.

 The equation is: